 Blackheath has 14 schools with capacities ranging from 80 to 1345.
 There are a number of schools that cater for special educational needs.
 There is a mix of Academies, Community School, Other Independent School, Voluntary Aided School, Further Education, EY Setting in the area.

-It's a Mixed Academies for children aged 3 to 16.
+A Mixed Academies for pupils aged 3 to 16 years.
 The schools has a capacity of 1345 pupils.

 A Mixed Community School for pupils 3 to 11 years.
 The school enrols 420 students.

 A Mixed Voluntary Aided School for pupils aged 4 to 11 years.
-The school enrols 175 students.
+The schools has a capacity of 175 pupils.

 Award-winning estate agents with expert valuers,